 If the government has its way, investors can look forward to more PSU IPOs in the coming years.
 In its meeting today, the Union Cabinet approved listing of 11 central public sector enterprises.
 “The Cabinet Committee on Economic Affairs (CCEA) has given its approval for listing of 11 CPSEs (Central Public Sector Enterprises) on stock exchanges,” an official statement said.
 This includes five PSUs under the railway ministry and four defence companies.

-The PSUs under the railway ministry that will launch initial public offerings (IPO) are Rail Vikas Nigam Ltd, IRCON International Ltd, Indian Railway Finance Corporation (IRFC) Ltd, Indian Railway Catering and Tourism Corporation (IRCTC) and RiTES Ltd.
+The PSUs under the railway ministry that will launch initial public offerings (IPO) are Rail Vikas Nigam Ltd (RVNL), IRCON International Ltd, Indian Railway Finance Corporation (IRFC) Ltd, Indian Railway Catering and Tourism Corporation (IRCTC) and RiTES Ltd.

 Included in the defence basket are Bharat Dynamics Ltd, Garden Reach Shipbuilders & Engineers, Mazagon Dock Shipbuilders Ltd and Mishra Dhatu Nigam Ltd.